veilchen-web/veilchen/docs/tutorial_app.rst

 Again, the feature is mainly supposed to be used while developing, not on production systems.

-.. rubric:: Bottle Template To Format The Output
+.. rubric:: Veilchen Template To Format The Output

 Now let's have a look at casting the output of the script into a proper format.

-Actually Bottle expects to receive a string or a list of strings from a function and returns them by the help of the built-in server to the browser.
-Bottle does not bother about the content of the string itself, so it can be text formatted with HTML markup, too.
+Actually Veilchen expects to receive a string or a list of strings from a function and returns them by the help of the built-in server to the browser.
+Veilchen does not bother about the content of the string itself, so it can be text formatted with HTML markup, too.

-Bottle brings its own easy-to-use template engine with it.
+Veilchen brings its own easy-to-use template engine with it.
 Templates are stored as separate files having a ``.tpl`` extension.
 The template can be called then from within a function.
 Templates can contain any type of text (which will be most likely HTML-markup mixed with Python statements).
 Furthermore, templates can take arguments, e.g. the result set of a database query, which will be then formatted nicely within the template.

 Right here, we are going to cast the result of our query showing the open ToDo items into a simple table with two columns: the first column will contain the ID of the item, the second column the text.
 The result set is, as seen above, a list of tuples, each tuple contains one set of results.